Summer International Internship Funding

 This program is not intended for students to begin an exploration of an issue, industry or part of the world where they have a basic curiosity.
 The application timeline, which moves quickly, is organized with that target audience in mind.

-Monday, March 3: Completed applications due to SEC by 5:00 pm
+Early March: Completed applications due to the SEC